johnnovak/RML-Amiga/docs/docs/manual/introduction.md

-The goal of this collection is *not* to advocate piracy or to strip creators of their livelihood, but to make these games not available via any commercial channels accessible and playable for old school Amiga fans and the next generation of gamers alike.
+The goal of this collection is *not* to advocate piracy or to strip creators of their livelihood, but to make these games not available via any commercial channels accessible and playable for old-school Amiga fans and the next generation of gamers alike.

 For this reason, the collection will *never* include any recent Amiga games